cabal-club/cable-core.js/indexes-sketching.md

 the following bullet points describe the different views / indexes under consideration atm to service both consumers of cable-core as well as incoming and outgoing cable req/res

+q: have an index of accreted state that just lists all chat messages? -> enable easier search functionality

 <!-- TODO (2023-02-09): view keeping track of / associating reqid needed -->
 <!-- TODO (2023-02-09): view keeping track of / associating circuits? or memory only -->

+## index view table sketching

 ```
 *reqid (WIP)